csiro-robotics/FactoFormer/README.md

 # FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining

-The official repository of the paper [FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining](https://ieeexplore.ieee.org/document/10360846) Accepted to IEEE Transactions on Geoscience and Remote Sensing, December 2023.
+The official repository of the paper [FactoFormer: Factorized Hyperspectral Transformers with Self-Supervised Pretraining](https://ieeexplore.ieee.org/document/10360846) Published at IEEE Transactions on Geoscience and Remote Sensing, vol. 62, pp. 1-14, 2024, Art no. 5501614, doi: 10.1109/TGRS.2023.3343392.

 [//]: # (We introduce a novel factorized transformer architecture called _FactoFormer_ with self-supervised pretraining for hyperspectral data.
 This network architecture enables factorized self-attention and factorized self-supervised pretraining focusing on learning salient representations in both spectral and spatial dimensions.)